 However, like any other sport out there, these winter sports come with a few challenges.
 One of the big challenges among ice hockey players, for instance, is a training platform.
 Most players cannot afford or access ice time and therefore lack the opportunity to work on the vital skills that they would need on real ice.

 Nonetheless, synthetic ice affords players a good opportunity to practice skating, stick-handling and shooting on a surface that mimics a real ice rink.
-So, why should you consider synthetic ice for hockey training?
+So, grab a hockey stick after you see the full list of the best ones, get some skates, a puck, and see why you should consider synthetic ice for hockey training.

 1. Requires More Effort Which Translates To More Power On Real Ice